 Many people suffer, from what I call the “Sunday night blues”.
 You may know the feeling, it seems like a year ago since it was Friday evening and now you are staring down the barrel of Monday morning and the start of another work week.
 I have friends and acquaintances who wake up on a daily or semi habitual basis not feeling engaged or passionate about their job.
 They have not truly found their vocation.
-In the Lutheran sense of word - to find ones true calling.
-In more pragmatic language- turning you passion into a career.
+In the Lutheran sense of the word – to find one’s true calling.
+In more pragmatic language- turning your passion into a career.

 I can relate to this feeling.
 I was in this position for multiple years while working for large financial companies in the private sector.
-I was good at my job, but did not always feel passionate about the work I was doing.
+I was good at my job but did not always feel passionate about the work I was doing.
 That all changed when I became a Professor and now in my consulting work.
 I love engaging with people and helping them connect their purpose to their career.

 Here are some ways to assess if it’s time for a career change: